 When there is good reason to believe that your child is suffering from a recognized contagious or infectious disease, your child will be sent home until symptom-free or cleared to return by a medical provider.
 Children will not be transported by school bus.
 (Ed.
 Code 49403) When Should Your Child Return To School Following An Illness?
 The following guidelines should be followed to protect your child and other children from communicable disease:

-- Children should remain home until free from a fever 100° or above for at least 24 hours.
+- Children should remain home until free from a fever 100.0° or above for at least 24 hours without the help of fever-reducing medication such as acetaminophen (Tylenol) or ibuprofen (Advil).

 - Children who have diarrhea or vomit at home, or are sent home from school because of this, should stay home until free from symptoms for 24 hours.